Symbolic Meaning of Wings

 Some of my students described dreams in which they sprouted their own wings and flew.
 Others recounted dreams they had of lions with wings.
-One dreamer even saw a pig with wings (yes, Marcus, pigs really do fly!).
+One dreamer even saw a pig with wings (I guess pigs really do fly!).

 Consider, mythology gives us oodles of winged beasts in the form of hybrids:

-You can also learn more about the enchanting symbolism of the horse here.
+You can learn more about the enchanting symbolism of the horse here.